Permafrost/Tundra/README.md

   Refer to the `tundra.condition:evaluate` service documentation for the format of conditional statements.
-* `$service` is an optional fully-qualified service name which, if specified, will filter the returned list to only be scheduled tasks that execute this service.

 #### Outputs:

-* `$schedules` is a document list (IData[]) containing the details of all the scheduled tasks that satisfy the given `$filter`, or every scheduled task known to the task scheduler on this Integration Server if no `$filter` is specified.
+* `$schedules` is a `IData[]` document list containing the details of all the scheduled tasks that satisfy the given inputs, or every scheduled task known to the task scheduler on this Integration Server if no inputs were specified.
   * `id` is the identifying string for this scheduled task.
+  * `name` is the name assigned to this scheduled task by the creator.
+  * `description` is an optional description of the scheduled task.
   * `type` is the type of schedule, a choice of one of the following:
     * `once` is a schedule that executes one time only at the specified start datetime.